logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 The B6 report is an extension of the outcome indicators that note significant clinical changes between episode start and finish.
-Out-1 and Out-2 (:ref:`category-out-1-2`) are restricted to episodes with a principal focus of treatment classified as "Low intensity psychological interventions" and "Psychological therapies delivered by mental health professionals" respectively.
+Out-1 and Out-2 (:ref:`category-out-1-2`) are restricted to episodes with a Principal Focus of Treatment Plan classified as "Low intensity psychological interventions" and "Psychological therapies delivered by mental health professionals" respectively.
 The B6 extends this to any type of focus.